feathers-plus/generator-feathers-plus/docs/get-started/README.md

 :::

 So far we've generated the code for our application.
-However there isn't very much we can do with it because the services have no data.
+However there isn't very much we can do with that code because the services have no data.

-cli+ has comprehensive features for generating fake data based on your JSON-schema.
+cli+ skirts this issue by providing comprehensive features for generating fake data based on your JSON-schema models.
 This includes generating values for foreign key fields which refer to other generated records.

 :::tip userID: '507f1f77bcf86cd799439011'